DavidsonGroup/flexiplex/index.md

 This assumes no UMI sequence is present. -e and -f which are the maximum barcode and flanking sequence edit distances may also need to be adjusted.
 As a guide we use -e 2 for 16bp barcodes and -f 12 for 32bp (left+right) flanking sequence.

-If barcodes are expected at the start and end of reads, force flexiplex not to chop reads when mutiple barcodes are seen (-r false).
+If barcodes are expected at the start and end of reads, force flexiplex not to chop reads when mutiple barcodes are seen (-i false).
 Reads can be separated into different files by barcodes (-s true).
 ```
 flexiplex -i false -s true -l <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -r <right flank> -u 0
 ```